learn-co-curriculum/ruby-boolean-enumerables/README.md

 The `#include?` expression first returns `true` because `the_numbers[5] == 42`.
 When it is run with `6`, it will evaluate to `false` since that item is not present in the array.

+<a href='https://learn.co/lessons/ruby-boolean-enumerables' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-boolean-enumerables' title='Ruby Boolean Enumerables'>Ruby Boolean Enumerables</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-boolean-enumerables'>Boolean Enumerators</a> on Learn.co and start learning to code for free.</p>